erbridge/dungeonpunk.erbridge.co.uk/README.md

 [dungeonpunk.erbridge.co.uk](https://dungeonpunk.erbridge.co.uk/)

-A website of hacks for [dungeonpunk](https://acegiak.itch.io/dungeonpunk) by Ash McAllen, Sidney Icarus, and Melody Watson, a fiction-telling game about exploring a fantasy world and going on adventures.
+A website of hacks for [dungeonpunk](https://acegiak.itch.io/dungeonpunk) by Ash McAllan, Sidney Icarus, and Melody Watson, a fiction-telling game about exploring a fantasy world and going on adventures.